 What did you think about The Terror episode 5 as a whole on AMC?
 Be sure to share right now in the comments!

 Meanwhile, you can also like CarterMatt on Facebook to get some more news regarding The Terror, including episode reviews, previews, and other good stuff.
 (Photo: AMC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!